Create a reference matrix, useful for visualisation, with evenly spread and

 by

-.
+(if no representative values are additionally specified).
 This arguments controls the number of (equally spread) values that will be taken to represent the continuous (non-integer alike!) variables.
 A longer length will increase precision, but can also substantially increase the size of the datagrid (especially in case of interactions).
 IfNA

-is ignored for integer type variables only whenlength
+is ignored for integer type variables whenlength

 .- range